Our reviewers evaluate career opinion pieces independently. Learn how we stay transparent, our methodology, and tell us about anything we missed.

 Finding a genuine grant is challenging in its own right.
 Once you find a couple of grants, you need to write a grant proposal to get the funding.
 You’ll likely get only one shot at a grant application.
 If you fail, it’s back to grant scavenging.

 In hopes of winning grant funding, you’ll need to write more than just the main grant proposal.
-You’ll also need a compelling cover letter, budget summary, and likely a statement of need.
+You’ll also need a compelling cover letter, a budget summary, and likely a statement of need.
 That’s why larger nonprofit organizations hire agencies and grant writers to write their grant proposals.

 But depending on the grant type, grant writing can take up to 100 hours, and a grant writer can cost anything from $40 to $200 per hour.